dlbbld/clean-chess/README.md

 Fifty moves without capture and pawn move:
 No
 ```
-The repetitions are indicated in order as occured on the board.
-As different positions can repeat, the positions are identified as A, B, C ... in order of first occurrence.
+The repetitions are indicated in order as occurred on the board.
+As different positions can repeat, letters A, B, C etc., indicate the different positions in the order of the first occurrence.

 ## Fifty-moves
-The following game ends with a series above fifty moves without capture and pawn move according to [Wikipedia](https://en.wikipedia.org/wiki/Fifty-move_rule#Karpov_vs._Kasparov,_1991).
-The number of halfmoves without capture and pawn moves are indicated in brackets.
-(1) for series start, (100) - fifty moves reached, (103) - end of series.
+According to [Wikipedia](https://en.wikipedia.org/wiki/Fifty-move_rule#Karpov_vs._Kasparov,_1991), the next game ends with a series above fifty moves without capture and pawn move.
+The number of halfmoves without capture and pawn moves are in the brackets.
+(1) for the series start, (100) - fifty moves reached, (103) - end of series.

 ```java
   final var pgn = """